eppl-erau-db/go2_rl_ws/README.md

 To find the training environment I used through Isaac Lab, follow my forked [Isaac Lab repo](https://github.com/gabearod2/IsaacLab/tree/rl_deployment).
 To edit which RL policy you use, edit go2_rl_actions.py to use a different ONNX model, ensuring it takes the same input as the current models.

-Future work is to train the quadruped in the the following way: [Extreme Parkour](https://github.com/chengxuxin/extreme-parkour.git) for the best results.
+Future work is to train the quadruped in similar fashion to the following, [Extreme Parkour](https://github.com/chengxuxin/extreme-parkour.git) for the best results.